-As part of the campaign the University ran training/workshops, a social marketing/communication campaign and a series of culturally and linguistically diverse community dinners.
+As part of the campaign the University ran training/workshops, a social marketing and communication campaign and a series of culturally and linguistically diverse community dinners.
 A research project was conducted in conjunction with the campaign asking the question: "Does participation in organisational bystander anti-racism activities increase knowledge about responding to racism and confidence to undertake bystander anti-racism at Western Sydney University?".
-The results of this research are summarised in the report "Evaluating the Effectiveness of Three Organisational Bystander Anti-Racism Strategies" (open in new window – link to pdf Bystander Anti-Racism Report Final).
+The results of this research are summarised in the report "Evaluating the Effectiveness of Three Organisational Bystander Anti-Racism Strategies" (Opens in a new window)

-- Reporting the incident to someone in a position of authority (e.g. teacher, supervisor, referee)
+- Reporting the incident to someone in a position of authority (e.g. staff member, supervisor, student representative)

 - Reporting the incident to anti-discrimination agency/authority